Best Wireless Mice in India (2026)

 A good wireless mouse needs reliable tracking, comfortable ergonomics for all-day use, and a battery that lasts months (not days).
 Everything else — silent clicks, multi-device switching, customisable buttons — is a productivity bonus.

-The flagship wireless mouse.
-8K DPI sensor that tracks on any surface including glass, MagSpeed electromagnetic scroll wheel (fastest in any mouse), USB-C charging, connects to 3 devices with Easy-Switch, and Logi Options+ for deep customisation.
+The flagship wireless mouse — now with Haptic Sense Panel for customisable haptic feedback.
+8K DPI Darkfield sensor tracks on any surface including glass, MagSpeed electromagnetic scroll wheel (fastest in any mouse), USB-C charging, connects to 3 devices with Easy-Switch, and Logi Options+ for deep customisation.
 The tool that professionals reach for daily.

 Logitech M240 Silent BT